-As from 30 May 2013 and for a period of six years (between 30 May 2013 and 30 May 2019) a change in the law will allow some house owners to build larger single-storey rear extensions – up to 8 metres deep for detached houses, and 6 metres deep for all other houses.
+Since 30 May 2013, a change in the law has allowed some homeowners to build larger single-storey rear extensions – up to 8 metres deep for detached houses, and 6 metres deep for all other houses.

-If you want to build such an extension (i.e. if it extends between 4 and 8 metres for a detached house, or between 3 and 6 metres for any other house), you must first write to the council telling us you want to do this and provide some information.
-Before you are allowed to go ahead, your proposal must go through a neighbour consultation scheme.
-Your neighbours then have a right to object.
-As a result of this consultation, we may sometimes refuse to allow the extension to be built.
+If you want to build such an extension (i.e. if it extends between 4 and 8 metres for a detached house, or between 3 and 6 metres for any other house), you must:

 Please note: All applications will still need to get building regulations approval.
 For more information see our Building Control page.